-The Community Recreation Center (CRC) or Multi-use Facility will be a fabric tensile structure (commonly called Sprung) enclosing an Olympic size ice rink that will operate in the winter and in the summer, durable sport tiles will cover the rink area creating a 20,000 sq. foot Mammoth RecZone.
-Combined with community driven and professionally branded programming, the year-round recreation center will be the recreation destination that the entire community of Mammoth Lakes will be proud to call their park.
+The Community Recreation Center (CRC) will be a Sprung Performance Arena enclosing an Olympic size ice rink that will operate in the winter and in the summer, proposed durable sport tiles will cover the rink area creating a 20,000 sq. foot Mammoth RecZone.
+Combined with community driven and professionally branded programming, the new year-round facility operated by the Parks and Recreation Department will be a game-changer for recreation in Mammoth Lakes.

 - To enhance the quality of life for residents of Mammoth Lakes.